ChrisH2727/Milestone-3/TEST.md

 1. As an admin user I want a simple to setup procedure to permit others users to access the application.

     The following test steps setup an initial user with admin rights, isotopes and sources that will be used for testing.

 - **Test Method**
     - Launch the application

-    - confirm that the login page is displayed
+    - Confirm that the login page is displayed

-    - click on **Register Your Account**
+    - Click on **Register Your Account**

     - Enter the following registration details: